MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-account-faq.md

 >- The user must have their own valid Mover account before they can be added as an Administrator

-## As an administrator, how do log in using a different Mover account?
+## As an administrator, how do sign in using a different Mover account?

-1. Login as yourself.
+1. Log in as yourself.
 2. Select your username in the upper right corner
-3. Click the “Admin” tab.
+3. Select the “Admin” tab.
 4. Under **Accounts you administer**, select the account you want to log in to.

 ![Accounts you can administer](media/mover-add-admin2.png)